Eugen Ghica-Comănești: Biography

 Ghica married Jeanne-Catherine Keșco, thus becoming brother-in-law with Milan Obrenović, the King of Serbia, whose mother was from the Sturdza family.
-His participation in the American Civil War (1861-1865) was mentioned by the Romanian press, in the "Buciumul" newspaper.
-In 1866, Matei Sturza, the prefect of Botoșani county, referred to his participation in the American Civil War as "a man who, during the American war, showed his worth under the command of Lincoln, the new Washington!".
+His participation in the American Civil War (1861–1865) was mentioned by the Romanian press, in the "Buciumul" newspaper.
+In 1866, Matei Sturza, the prefect of Botoșani County, referred to his participation in the American Civil War as "a man who, during the American war, showed his worth under the command of Lincoln, the new Washington!".

 Involvement in the American Civil War

 In 1861, following an appeal from Abraham Lincoln, he enlisted as a volunteer in the 5th New York Volunteer Infantry.
 Wounded on the battlefield, Eugen was decorated and promoted to the rank of captain.
-On July 30, 1862, upon the death of Nicolae Dunca, a fellow Romanian volunteer in the Civil War, he sent a letter of condolence from a military hospital in New York, which was also published in "Buciumul" by Cezar Bolliac.
+On July 30, 1862, upon the death at the Battle of Cross Keys of Nicolae Dunca, a fellow Romanian volunteer in the Civil War, he sent a letter of condolence from a military hospital in New York, which was also published in "Buciumul" by Cezar Bolliac.
 On April 30, 1863, at Baton Rouge, Louisiana, he was a captain in the 5th Volunteer Regiment, and took part in the campaign of General Nathaniel Banks.
 In May, he briefly went to New Orleans, then to Key West in Florida.
-By June 6, 1863, he became the commander of the I Company, of the 10th Regiment of the Corps d'Afrique, consisting of black recruits, with camp set up in Port Hudson.
+By June 6, 1863, he became the commander of the I Company, of the 10th Regiment of the Corps d'Afrique, consisting of black recruits, with camp set up in Port Hudson, Louisiana.
 For family reasons, on December 24, 1863, he submitted his resignation, which was accepted on December 31.
 He returned to Romania through Berlin.
 There, for two weeks, he visited the city, and then returned to Comănești.
 Here he was welcomed by his friends, who were impressed by the host's war stories.